apihlaja/lazy-debug/README.md

 `npm test`

-Tests node.js compability by running vanilla [Mocha](https://mochajs.org/) at first, then Browserify and Webpack builds are tested in [PhantomJS](http://phantomjs.org/) using [Karma](http://karma-runner.github.io/).
+Tests node.js compatibility by running vanilla [Mocha](https://mochajs.org/) at first, then Browserify and Webpack builds are tested in [PhantomJS](http://phantomjs.org/) using [Karma](http://karma-runner.github.io/).

 ## License